-The issue before me is whether services performed for the Petitioner by the Joined Party and other individuals working as salespersons constitute insured employment, and if so, the effective date of liability, pursuant to Section 443.036(19), 443.036(21); 443.1216, Florida Statutes.
+The issue before me is whether services performed for the Petitioner by the Joined Party and other individuals working as home health aides constitute insured employment, and if so, the effective date of liability, pursuant to Section 443.036(19), 443.036(21); 443.1216, Florida Statutes.

-The Joined Party filed an unemployment compensation claim in July 2009.
+The Joined Party filed an unemployment compensation claim in December 2009.
 An initial determination held that the Joined Party earned insufficient wages in insured employment to qualify for benefits.
-The Joined Party advised the Agency that he worked for the Petitioner during the qualifying period and requested consideration of those earnings in the benefit calculation.
+The Joined Party advised the Agency that she worked for the Petitioner during the qualifying period and requested consideration of those earnings in the benefit calculation.
 As the result of the Joined Party's request, the Department of Revenue conducted an investigation to determine whether work for the Petitioner was done as an employee or an independent contractor.
-If the Joined Party worked for the Petitioner as an employee, he would qualify for unemployment benefits, and the Petitioner would owe unemployment compensation taxes.
-On the other hand, if the Joined Party worked for the Petitioner as an independent contractor, he would remain ineligible for benefits, and the Petitioner would not owe unemployment compensation taxes on the remuneration it paid to the Joined Party and any others who worked under the same terms and conditions.
+If the Joined Party worked for the Petitioner as an employee, she would qualify for unemployment benefits, and the Petitioner would owe unemployment compensation taxes.
+On the other hand, if the Joined Party worked for the Petitioner as an independent contractor, she would remain ineligible for benefits, and the Petitioner would not owe unemployment compensation taxes on the remuneration it paid to the Joined Party and any others who worked under the same terms and conditions.
 Upon completing the investigation, an auditor at the Department of Revenue determined that the services performed by the Joined Party were in insured employment.
 The Petitioner was required to pay unemployment compensation taxes on wages paid to the Joined Party and any other workers who performed services under the same terms and conditions.
 The Petitioner filed a timely protest of the determination.
-The claimant who requested the investigation was joined as a party because he had a direct interest in the outcome of the case.
+The claimant who requested the investigation was joined as a party because she had a direct interest in the outcome of the case.
 That is, if the determination is reversed, the Joined Party will once again be ineligible for benefits and must repay all benefits received.

-A telephone hearing was held on July 9, 2010.
-The Petitioner, represented by its President, appeared and testified.
-The Respondent was represented by a Department of Revenue Tax Specialist II.
-Another Department of Revenue Tax Specialist II appeared as a witness and testified on behalf of the Respondent.
-The Joined Party appeared and testified on his own behalf.
-The Special Deputy issued a Recommended Order on August 26, 2010.
+A telephone hearing was held on June 23, 2010.
+The Petitioner, represented by its Director of Nursing, appeared and testified.
+The Respondent, represented by a Department of Revenue Tax Specialist II, appeared and testified.
+The Joined Party appeared and testified on her own behalf.
+The Special Deputy issued a Recommended Order on July 13, 2010.